Clyde Ehrhardt

-Clyde Walter Ehrhardt (July 4, 1921 – February 5, 1963) was an American football center in the National Football League (NFL) for the Washington Redskins.
-He played college football at the University of Georgia and was selected in the 19th round of the 1944 NFL Draft.
+Clyde Walter Ehrhardt (July 4, 1921 – February 5, 1963) was an American professional football center in the National Football League (NFL) for the Washington Redskins.
+He played college football at the University of Georgia and was selected in the 19th round of the 1944 NFL draft.
 He served as the head football coach at Presbyterian College in 1962.

 Early life

 Ehrhardt was born in Bardwell, Kentucky, and was the son of a Baptist minister who served pastorates in Kentucky and Tennessee.
 He attended Morgan Prep School in Petersburg, Tennessee.

 College career

 Ehrhardt attended and played college football at the University of Georgia in Athens, Georgia.
 While at Georgia, he was part of the team that won the 1942 Orange Bowl, which was Georgia's first bowl appearance and first win.
 The following year, they won the 1943 Rose Bowl.
 Ehrhardt graduated from Georgia in 1943 and earned a master's degree from Peabody College in 1954.